 ABOUT THE SUBJECT

-This full-time programme of study will focus on providing the skills and knowledge needed to progress onto suitable Advanced (level 3) programmes.
+This full-time, one year programme of study will focus on providing the skills and knowledge needed to progress onto suitable Advanced (Level 3) programmes, when students have not met requirements to study an Advanced programme.
 Students will build a programme by first selecting a core vocational qualification alongside a maximum of two GCSEs.
-The level of achievement within this aspect of the programme allows learners to demonstrate their suitability for Advanced level study.

-The core subject will be a BTEC level 2 Award which is the equivalent to a GCSE.
-A BTEC course however will be delivered in a different way to most methods students would have experienced at School.
-Students complete projects and assignments that are based on realistic workplace situations, activities and demands.
+The core subject will be a Level 2 course which is the equivalent to a GCSE.
+All our Level 2 courses are vocational where students complete projects and assignments that are based on realistic workplace situations, activities and demands.
 Teaching methods will include: formal teaching, discussions, role play, practical and group work.
+For many of these subjects are exams as well.

 Subject Combinations and Progression

 Transition students will be committed to 3 years of study at Collyer’s.
 The Transition year will be the stepping stone to your advanced programme in year 2 and 3.
-Students will base programmes around a core Level 2 Award.
+Students will base programmes around a core Level 2 qualification.
 Students with less than a 4 in GCSE English Language or GCSE Maths will also need to add these to their programmes of study.
 It is important to consider which Award would be the most suitable; it should be a subject area of interest and be related to courses that students may wish to pursue at Advanced level.
+In cases where students have achieved both their English and Maths at at 4, we will include two Level 2 qualifications.

 The remainder of the programme will be focusing on developing job skills and studentship skills.
-This skills element of the programme is designed to support the successful completion of the GCSE’s and the Award within the programme.
-Students will also be introduced to the skills needed to be a successful student at Collyer’s during the transition year and beyond.
+This skills element of the programme is designed to support the successful completion of GCSE re-takes and achievement of at least a merit in the Level 2 qualification(s) and good studentships grades along with excellent attendance.
 Our staff will also support students in deciding on next steps and the programme will include an element of work experience.

 |Vocational Single Award, choose from:||Choose from||Includes:|